 In addition to a general physical examination, a detailed neurological examination must also be conducted.
-The physical examination should focus on determining the presence and severity of concomitant medical problems.
-Examination of the skin, nails, eyes, and other organ systems can also provide clues to underlying epilepsy etiology.
-Neurocutaneous syndromes may have obvious findings that lead to a diagnosis even before neuroimaging.
+The physical examination should focus on determining presence and severity of concomitant medical problems.
+Additionally, examination of the skin, nails, eyes and other organ systems can provide clues to underlying epilepsy etiology.
+Often neurocutaneous syndromes will have obvious findings that lead to a diagnosis even before neuroimaging.
 Dysmorphic facial and body features may also provide clues to the presence of brain malformations.

-The purpose of a detailed neurological examination is to determine whether a focal brain lesion is present; such a lesion could serve as the focus of epileptic discharges.
+The purpose of a detailed neurological examination is to determine if a focal brain lesion is present.
+Such a focal lesion could serve as the focus of epileptic discharges.
 Focal findings on examination should be followed by appropriate neuroimaging studies to confirm the presence and cause of the lesion.
-Presence of focal findings on examination makes it more likely that AED will be appropriate, as discussed below.
+Presence of focal findings on examination makes it more likely that AED will need to be used, as discussed below.

-Epilepsy-related Health Screening
+Epilepsy Related Health Screening

 Screening for medical conditions commonly coexisting with epilepsy is useful.
-The examiner may be alerted to potential problems that she or he may not have suspected, thus improving management and outcome.
-Common conditions that are typically screened for in patients with epilepsy include depression (and suicidal ideation), quality of life, and bone health.
+The examiner may be alerted to potential problems that she/he may not have suspected, and because of the screening may be able to implement therapies that reduce future morbidity.
+Common conditions that are typically screened for in patients with epilepsy include depression (and suicidal ideation), quality of life and bone health.